Boundary behavior of special cohomology classes arising from the Weil representation: Introduction

-Loosely speaking Theorem~\ref{Main-local1} and Theorem~\ref{globalrestrictionformula} can be summarized that the restriction of our theta series for $\Orth(V)$ to a face of the Borel-Serre compactification is the theta series for $\Orth(W)$ of the same type corresponding to an enlarged coefficient system corresponding to placing an $n$ by $\ell$ rectangle on the left of the Young diagram corresponding to $\lambda$ to obtain a bigger Young diagram corresponding to $\ell \varpi_n + \la$.
+Loosely speaking Theorem~\ref{globalrestrictionformula} can be summarized by saying that the restriction of our theta series for $\SO(V)$ to a face of $\overline{X}$ is the theta series for $\SO(W)$ of the same type corresponding to an enlarged coefficient system corresponding to placing an $n$ by $\ell$ rectangle on the left of the Young diagram corresponding to $\lambda$ to obtain a bigger Young diagram corresponding to $\ell \varpi_n + \la$.
+The theta series $\theta_{\mathcal{L}_V}(\varphi^V_{nq,[\lambda]})$ is termwise moderately increasing, so the statement of the theorem is rather delicate.
+To capture the boundary behavior we switch to a mixed model of the Weil representation.